MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 #### 3. Parameters
 This section contains a description of the function arguments - keywords and expected types.

-The parameters for our `calculate_distance` function is shown below:
+The parameters for our `calculate_distance` function are shown below.

 ~~~
 """